aspose-cells-cloud/aspose-cells-cloud-docs/cells/getting-started/quickstart/_index.md

 These instructions guide you through initializing Aspose.Cells Cloud API and installing the required spreadsheet-processing libraries.

 You can easily integrate spreadsheet conversion, generation and editing features into applications running on any modern OS.
 They assist to read, edit, merge, split spreadsheets as well as convert spreadsheets to various file formats.
-These programming libraries allow you to work with a complete set of Spreadsheet components, such as main text, formulas, headers, footers, tables, chart, comments, drawing objects, fonts, hyperlinks, pivot table, watermarks, and much more.
+These programming libraries allow you to work with a complete set of Spreadsheet components, such as data, styles, formulas, tables, chart, pivot table, headers, footers, comments, drawing objects, hyperlinks, watermarks, and much more.

 ## Create a Free Account